Endava-Sofia/fe-code-guidelines/guidelines/ecmascript.md

 foo ?? 'a string';
 ```

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/prefer-nullish-coalescing.md>

 ## Prefer using `template literal` syntax for string concatenation and for multi-line string values